directvt/vtm/doc/architecture.md

     vtm </path/to/console/app...>
     ```

-### Run a CUI application inside the Terminal console
+### Run a CUI application inside the Terminal Emulator

 - Run command:
     ```bash
     vtm -r term </path/to/console/app...>
-    # The `vtm -r term` option means to run the Terminal console in Fullscreen Console mode to host a CUI application.
+    # The `vtm -r term` option means to run the Terminal Emulator in Built-in Application mode to host a CUI application.
     ```

 ## Remote access